Restaurant Design Guide

 restaurant and patio floor plans

-efficient restaurant floor planing
+efficient restaurant floor planning

-The following diagram showcases an example of an efficient layout including proper spacing and a variety of restaurant seating:
+The following diagram showcases an example of an efficient layout, including proper spacing and a variety of restaurant seating:

-efficient restaurant floor planing
+efficient restaurant floor planning

 Live Locations